wkoszek/me/source/notes/great-web-fonts.md

 # Great Web Fonts

-For some time now each time I entered a website whose font I liked I put I analyzed it's `font-family` and then analyzed it.
-Below are some of the fonts, starting from the most frequent which I liked to the least frequent.
+For some time now each time I entered a website whose font I liked I analyzed its `font-family`.
+Below are some of the fonts (starting from the ones I liked most often):

 ## Font names